-A team of researchers from the Massachusetts Institute of Technology (MIT) led by Seth Lloyd has analyzed the role of some of the paradoxes and characteristics of real time travel, says the magazine Wired.
+A team of researchers at the Massachusetts Institute of Technology (MIT) led by Seth Lloyd analyzed the well-known time travel paradox and the role of some of the characteristics of real time travel.

-In science fiction movies and books time travel may be possible by using a time machine or a magic clock.
-But from the standpoint of physics, such a journey is more than just the development of a suitable device.
+In science fiction movies and books, time travel may be possible by using a time machine or a magic clock.
+But from the standpoint of physics, such a journey requires more than just the development of a suitable device.

-Any time travel theory has to deal with the distressing “grandfather paradox” in which a time traveler kills one of his ancestors, which makes impossible his own existence, which in its turn makes the murder impossible, and so on.
+Any time travel theory has to deal with the distressing “grandfather paradox” in which a time traveler kills one of their ancestors, which makes their own existence impossible, which in turn makes the murder impossible, and so on.

-For example, if in the past a time traveler tries to kill his grandfather with a gun, it will be much more likely for a bullet maker to produce defective bullets, or for the gun to break, or for the bullet to bounce away at the last moment, says Dr. Lloyd.
+For example, if in the past, a time traveler tries to kill their grandfather with a gun, it will be much more likely for a bullet maker to produce defective bullets, or for the gun to break, or for the bullet to bounce away at the last moment, says Dr. Lloyd.

 “This distortion of the probability of approaching the paradoxical situation seems odd.
 But the fact is that when we change the laws of physics, it makes strange things happen.
 It is inevitable: don’t you think that dealing with time travel itself is strange?”
 Said the Canadian physicist Daniel Gottesman.